projectchrono/chrono-unity/README.md

 # ChronoUnity
 [![BSD License](http://www.projectchrono.org/assets/logos/chrono-bsd.svg)](https://projectchrono.org/license-chrono.txt)

-ChronoUnity is a CSharp wrapping to integrate the powerful Project Chrono C++ physics engine within Unity, allowing for advanced physics simulations and visualisation within the Unity environment.
-This integration leverages SWIG (Simplified Wrapper and Interface Generator) to wrap Chrono's C++ functionalities into C# scripts, for the purpose of making them accessible within Unity projects.
+ChronoUnity is a C# wrapping to integrate the Chrono C++ physics engine within Unity, allowing for advanced physics simulations and visualisation within the Unity environment.
+This integration leverages SWIG (Simplified Wrapper and Interface Generator) to wrap Chrono's C++ functionality into C# scripts, for the purpose of making them accessible within Unity projects.

 ## Overview